 - if you’ve got a high blood pressure

-Almost in every case, a doctor will recommend to do walking as it is a very healthy activity.
+Almost in every case, a doctor will recommend doing walking as it is a very healthy activity.
 If not, then ask for suggestions about what exercise could be better for you to do.

 Can I do walking/jogging when I’ve got a cold?

-If you’ve got lung infection, which mostly means you have got cough, then it’s a no-go to do any strenuous exercises at all.
+If you’ve got a lung infection, which mostly means you have got a cough, then it’s a no-go to do any strenuous exercises at all.

 If you are uncertain the best thing is to consult your doctor in case you’ve got a cold or another illness.

-When is the best time of the day to do walking/jogging and how often per week?
+When is the best time of the day to do walking/jogging and how often?

-Walking or Jogging you can do anytime during the day and as often you like to.
+Walking or jogging you can do anytime during the day and as often you like to.
 Try out what is the best time for you.
 Some people like to do it right away in the morning before breakfast and some people find’s it better in the evening.
-Important is that you have not eaten a main meal at least two hours before the jogging exercise, otherwise you’ll easy get stomach ache while jogging.
+Important is that you have not eaten a main meal at least two hours before the jogging exercise, otherwise you’ll easily get a stomach ache while jogging.